Skip to content

 • Not enough annual new hires to emphasize new practices

-While these barriers do pose problems for districts, onboarding technology with pricing scalable to the size of your district can relieve most of these challenges.
+While these barriers do pose problems for districts, onboarding technology with pricing scalable to the size of your district can actually relieve most of these challenges.

 Using Technology to Automate Onboarding Processes